Berkeley-CS61B/website-sp24/labs/lab04/index.md

 Up until this point, we've been using Git and Github to submit assignments, but haven't talked much beyond what is needed.
 In this lab assignment, we'll revisit some previous git commands that we've shown as well as introduce new ones, so that you'll gain more familiarity with Git (and Github).
-They'll be exercises throughout this lab, as well as some setup.
+There will be exercises throughout this lab to help reinforce your understanding of Git.

 {: .warning}
 Please don't skip around in this lab and **do not run commands you find online**